-Three Months Ended June 30,
+Three Months Ended

+Septembe September 30,

 2012 2011 % Change

-(dollars in t (dollars in thousands)
+(dollars in th ousands)

-General and administrative \$6,819 \$3,282 108%
+General and administrative \$11,195 \$4,509 148%

-Percentage of revenues 12% 11%
+Percentage of revenues 17% 13%

-Headcount (at period end) 98 41 139%
+Headcount (at period end) 108 51 112%

-General and administrative expenses increased \$3.5 million primarily due to increased headcount.
-Personnel-related expenses increased \$2.9 million, consisting of increased employee compensation, benefits and travel costs of \$1.9 million and additional stock-based compensation of \$1.0 million, as we added employees to support the growth of our business.
-Professional and outside service costs increased \$0.8 million, comprised primarily of accounting fees related to our external audit and tax consulting fees associated with our international expansion.
+General and administrative expenses increased \$6.7 million primarily due to increased headcount and lease abandonment costs.
+Personnel-related expenses increased \$2.9 million, consisting of increased employee compensation, benefits and travel costs of \$2.3 million and additional stock-based compensation of \$0.6 million, as we added employees to support the growth of our business.
+Professional and outside service costs increased \$0.5 million, comprised primarily of accounting fees related to our external audit and tax consulting fees associated with our international expansion.
+In August 2012, we relocated our office to another facility in San Diego, California.
+As part of this move, we incurred \$2.9 million in lease abandonment costs, which included a loss on disposal of our leasehold improvements and furniture and fixtures of \$2.7 million and a cease-use loss of \$0.2 million, upon vacating our prior San Diego office.

 We expect to incur higher general and administrative expenses as a result of both our growth and transition to a public company, including higher legal, corporate insurance and accounting expenses, and the additional costs of achieving and maintaining compliance with Section 404 of the Sarbanes-Oxley Act and related regulations.
 We expect the continued expansion of our operations will also contribute to higher general and administrative expenses.
-In February 2012 we entered into a new lease for our corporate headquarters in San Diego to accommodate our current headcount in San Diego as well as our forecasted headcount growth.
-We are planning to exit our existing leased facilities in San Diego to occupy our new facility in August 2012.
-Our existing lease is for approximately 44,000 square feet of office space and the lease runs through January 31, 2019.
-We are currently evaluating options to sublease the space.
-We expect that we could potentially take a charge of up to \$3.5 million dollars to abandon the lease when we exit the facility.
+We may also incur lease abandonment costs in the future if our existing leases cannot accommodate our future headcount growth.